 At Red Dragon Alternative Medicine our practitioners make a Chinese medical diagnosis based upon a thorough history, examination and consultation.
 This examination may include the assessment of the pulse and tongue.
 Once a diagnosis is made the most appropriate acupuncture points for treatment are used and our practitioner will discuss the need for herbs, if any.
 Treatment plans are very much indivualised.

 Qi (pronounced chee) can be defined as the "energy" or "vital substance" that animates and controls the observable functions of living beings.
 The basic foundation for Chinese medicine is that Qi flows through the body on channels known as meridians that connect all of our major organs.
 According to Chinese medical theory, illness arises when the cyclical flow of Qi in the meridians becomes unbalanced or is blocked.
-At Red Dragon Alternative Medicine we ensure the energy continues to flow and remains balanced.
+At Red Dragon Alternative Medicine we work on ensuring the energy continues to flow and remains balanced.

 Electro-Acupuncture is the use of small electrical currents through the acupuncture needles.
 Electro-stimulation is often used in conjunction with acupuncture to enhance a treatment.
-Electro-acupuncture has been proven to decrease pain, accelerate tissue healing, and significantly reduce inflammation, oedema and swelling.